TheMonk2121/ai-dev-tasks/600_archives/deprecated-completion-summaries/README.md

 - **Migration Scripts**: `scripts/migrate_giant_guide_references.py` - Updated references

----
+- --

-*Note: These files are preserved for historical reference but should not be used for current development decisions.*
+- Note: These files are preserved for historical reference but should not be used for current development decisions.*